-Luckily, there are a few ways to avoid landing these fees.
-Depending on the institution and the type of account you have there, your bank may automatically waive the monthly maintenance fee if you meet any one or more criteria.
-These criteria typically include a minimum balance requirement, making regular deposits to the account, being enrolled in rewards programs, or connecting other accounts at the same institution and keeping a minimum balance in those as well.
+Luckily, there are a few ways to avoid monthly fees.
+Depending on the institution and the type of account you have there, your bank may automatically waive the monthly service fee if you meet any one or more criteria.
+These criteria typically include a minimum balance requirement, making regular deposits to the account, being enrolled in rewards programs, or connecting other accounts at the same bank and keeping a minimum balance in those as well.

 Cushion has found that, per user, the top U.S. banks that charge monthly maintenance fees are: Chase, Bank of America, Wells Fargo, US Bank, and TD Bank.

-According to the banks’ respective websites, here are the requirements to avoid a monthly maintenance fee.
+According to the banks’ respective websites, each have different requirements for how to avoid a monthly maintenance fee.